frankiepun/capstone_childbirth/README.md

 ## childbirth_get_small_sample.ipynb
 For performance reasons, we wrote a program called *childbirth_get_small_sample.ipynb*, randomly selecting a smaller sample from the massive 4GB file.
 We have pre-created two smaller data files. *Nat2021us_small_30000.txt* contains 30K rows, and *Nat2021us_small_200000.txt* contains 200K rows.
 Due to their size, we store only the compressed zip file in GitHub.
 Please unzip them to a directory called *Nat2021us* for the Jupyter notebook to load.

+## Colab
+We decided to use Colab for our primary development environment because it provides a standardized and shared development environment.
+Please refer to the colab files in the shared google drive (https://drive.google.com/drive/folders/1jms-QHD3Lmsh1B0ZJ82mboKpvYgWO5dx?usp=share_link) for the latest version.
+We will regularly download and check in a copy to github.

 ## childbirth_EDA.ipynb

 *childbirth_EDA.ipynb*  parses the *Nat2021us.txt*, a fixed-length flat file, and creates a Pandas dataframe.
 It then splits it into three groups - training, validation, and testing.
 The training data (60%) is for training the model.
 The validation data (20%) is for checking the trained model.
 Finally, the testing data (20%) is set aside for final comparison.

 We examined the document and selected 79 features from the *Nat2021us.txt*.
 Please reference the CDC data dictionary - *CDC ChildBirth Data UserGuide2021.pdf* for details about each feature.
 To add more features, please use the field's start and end position specified on page 8 of the document